jcunanan05/100-days-of-code/logs/r3-log.md

 - Configured bulma variables to change my site theme.
 Cool architecture by bulma. :)

 - Got some good tips about complexity management, like folder structures.
 Planning to manage my folders too for tomorrow.

+### R3D73 29/9

+- Watch some frontend masters state management videos, learned about the flux architecture.
+Need practice to do the exercises tho.
+Finished at vid 07